purdue-arc/arc_tutorials/docs/00_introduction.md

 # Introduction
 This set of documents will guide you through setting up your computer with the ARC development environment.
 This environment is created and run through Docker, which is a lightweight virtual machine.
 It has very little overhead and greatly simplifies the set up process for new users.

 At the end of this guide, you will have the environment set up on your machine and ready for use.
+Additionally we have included information aimed at teaching you the basics of how to use these tools.

 ## Development Environment Explanation
 The ARC development environment is an Ubuntu 18.04 instance with ROS Melodic